 In short, ask yourself if what you post on social media can hurt you in a divorce.
 If it can, don’t even think about posting it for online eyes to see.
 These are just a few examples of the type of information that can come back to haunt you.
 Finally, caution your friends to be mindful about what they say about you or to you on social media.

-Contact us at Hallier Lawrence if you have any questions about how to carefully proceed in your divorce while maintaining a social media presence.
+Contact us at Hallier Stearns PLC if you have any questions about how to carefully proceed in your divorce while maintaining a social media presence.